FernandoMarcon/finances/intro_financial_markets.md

 Mean reverting (to 100), -1 < ρ < 1
 - Random walk as approximate implication of unpredictability of returns
 - Similarity of both random walk and AR-I to actual stock prices

+## Intuition of Efficiency
+- Reuter's pigeons and the telegraph
+- Beepers & the internet
+- Must be hard to get rich

+## Price as PDV of Expected Dividends
+The Dividend Discount Model (or Gordon Growth Model) can be stated as follows: let the investor’s discount rate be equal to r .If earnings equal dividends, and if dividends grow at the long-run rate g, then the price of the stock P can be written as follows: $P = E/(r-g)$
+- Gordon Model: If earnings equal dividends and if dividends grow at long-run rate $g$, then by growing consol model
+$$P=E/(r-g)$$
+$$P/E = 1 / (r-g)$$
+- So, efficient markets theory purports to explain why P/E varies across stocks
+- Low P/E does not mean that the stock is a "bargain", it ontly means that earnings are rationally forecasted to decrease in future
+- Efficient markets denies that any rule works
+- The price-to-earnings ratio (P/E) tell you how much investors are willing to pay per unit of a company’s earnings.

+## Reasons to Think Markets Ought to be Efficient
+- Marginal investor determines prices
+- Smart money dominates trading
+- Survival of the fittest